 The son of a U.S. Naval officer, Bergman was born in Guantanamo Bay, Cuba and moved nine times with his family before he entered eighth grade.
 Upon graduation from the American Academy of Dramatic Arts in 1974, Bergman appeared in numerous regional theatres across the country and several national television commercials before landing the role of Dr. Cliff Warner on “All My Children.”

-Amelia Heinle joined The Young and the Restless in March 2005 as Victoria Newman, daughter of the rich and powerful Victor and Nikki Newman (Eric Braeden and Melody Thomas Scott).
-She received her first Daytime Emmy nomination in the Outstanding Supporting Actress in a Drama Series category for her role as Victoria in 2014.
+Amelia Heinle joined THE YOUNG AND THE RESTLESS in March 2005 as Victoria Newman, daughter of the rich and powerful Victor and Nikki Newman (Eric Braeden and Melody Thomas Scott).
+She won the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2014 and 2015.